AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-2.md

 ---
 # Inherit Doc 2 {#inherit-doc-2}

-Understand the total number of people, marketable people, and top person-acquiring sources in your subscription(s).
+Understand the total number of people, marketable people, and top person-acquiring sources in your subscription.

 ## System Smart Lists {#system-smart-lists}